 A data released by the government in January 2020 stated that a girl was raped every 15 minutes in our country.
 Due to lockdowns to curb the ongoing pandemic, the number of domestic violence cases have surged, with Haryana having the second highest number of such reported cases.

 We Foundation helps in whatever way possible to empower women.
-Apart from holding workshops in schools in Haryana, we have also published a ‘rulebook’ for women, ‘Empowering Women’, which talks about rights sanctioned to women by reviewing each and every relevant section of the constitution and Code of Criminal Procedure, 1973.
-The book, which has been written by a judicial officer, Rachna Gupta, also lists out ways of seeking legal help in case of infringement of these rights.
+Apart from holding workshops in schools, we have also published a ‘rulebook’ for women which talks about rights sanctioned to women by going through each and every relevant section of the constitution.
+It also lists out ways of seeking legal help in case of infringement of these rights.
 It also has a consolidated list of all helpline numbers associated with women safety.
-Distribution drives amongst colleges and schools have also been conducted to spread awareness.
-We also organised plays that were performed at the Supreme Court of India.
-These skits were centred around sexual harassment faced by women at workplace.
+We have also conducted sanitary napkin distribution drives.

-We are also tackling the impact of the coronavirus outbreak on the already poor at our age-aid centre.
+We are also tackling the impact on the already poor from the coronavirus outbreak at our age-aid centre.
 Women from the village are helping us mitigate the effect of COVID-19 by stitching masks for sale.
-They are being paid for each mask they stitch and hence are being financially empowered in this time of need.
+For each mask they stitch, the organisation pays them Rs 5, thereby financially empowering them in this time of need.
 Bags of five masks are stitched and sold for collection of funds.
-These funds help us keep the villagers equipped with face masks and sanitisers.
+These funds help us keep the villagers sanitised and equipped with face masks.